Cloudneeti/pci-paas-webapp-ase-sqldb-appgateway-keyvault-oms/README.md

 Deploying solution requires that the pre-deployment steps be completed.
-The ARM deployment ustilizes our refernece architecture and is an implementation of the contoso user scenario.
-> The information needed in the ARM deployment was collected using the [predeployment script output.](#predeployment-script-output)
+> The fields in the ARM deployment can be retrieved using the [predeployment script output.](#predeployment-script-output)

 The following example is used to illustrate the ARM information for `contosoclinic.com`